openlit/openlit/src/client/README.md

     ```sh
     npm install
     ````
-4. Run command below to create an env file and then update the .env file for the `DATABASE_URL` to point to the sqlite db
+4. Run command below to create an env file and then update the .env file for the `SQLITE_DATABASE_URL` to point to the sqlite db
     ```sh
     cp .env.example .env
     ````